 Some slackers among us see a silver lining to the global swine flu pandemic: a rock-solid excuse for getting out of absolutely anything.

-We've been told day after day that millions of Americans are going to be battered by the H1N1 virus this flu season —and now the germ is spreading so fast that even the nation's top health officials have quit keeping track of the number of cases .
+We've been told day after day that millions of Americans are going to be battered by the H1N1 virus this flu season — and now the germ is spreading so fast that even the nation's top health officials have quit .

 For a diabolical few, all of this raises the question: Who would ever know if you faked it?